asem-berkalieva/asem-berkalieva.github.io/index.md

 ### Computational Statistics: Gene Expression in Endometriosis

 Endometriosis is a painful gynecological disorder that affects nearly 10% of women worldwide.
-We utilized publicly available microarray data containing archived endometrial samples from women with different stages of endometriosis to derive gene expression signatures of the disease.
+We utilized publicly available microarray data to derive gene expression signatures of the disease.
-We then used the results of our differential analysis to construct classification models to predict endometriosis for a given sample.
-Finally, we compared a few of these algorithms by assessing performance.
+We then used the results of our differential analysis to construct and compare performance of classification models to predict endometriosis for a given sample.

 - Read our <a href="projects/ph240c/ph240c-report.pdf">report</a>
 - View our <a href="projects/ph240c/ph240c-poster.pdf">poster</a>